KohakuBlueleaf/LyCORIS/README.md

 ### For a1111's sd-webui
 download [Extension](https://github.com/KohakuBlueleaf/a1111-sd-webui-locon) into sd-webui, and then use locon model as how you use lora model.

+### Additional Networks
+Once you install the extension.
+You can also use your locon model in [addnet](https://github.com/kohya-ss/sd-webui-additional-networks/releases)<br>
+just use it as LoRA model.

+---

 ### Example Model
 Onimai LoRA: